Troyhy/django-registration/README.md

 Why clone this app?
 ===================
-Registration program is very good as it is, but when ading it to a new proect it's always missing templates.
-So my motivation was to clone project and add defautl templates that will make project easy to setup.
+Registration program is very good as it is, but when adding it to a new proect there is always templates missing.
+So my motivation was to clone the project and add default templates that will make django-reistration easy to setup.

 User quide
 ==========